Smash (miniseries)

-Smash is a 1990 Swedish comedy TV mini-series with eight episodes written and directed by Måns Herngren and Hannes Holm.
+Smash is a 1990 Swedish comedy television mini-series with eight episodes written and directed by Måns Herngren and Hannes Holm.
 Herngren also stars in the series, along with Svante Grundberg, Peter Wahlbeck, Felix Herngren and Sten Ljunggren.
 It was released on 4 January 1990.

 Plot

 In the 1970s, the search for young tennis talents reached its peak when the superstar Einar Berg threw in the towel.
 Fifteen years after his retirement, Berg makes a comeback because of financial problems and he teams up with teens Alex, Sigge and Teo, where they travel around the world and play tennis.

 Episodes

 Episode 1 "Va é de för set"

 Sigurd 'Sigge' Grönqvist (Wahlbeck) and Alexander 'Alex' Carlsson (M. Herngren) are two teenagers who are picked for tennis practice by Wallner (Ljunggren), a manager and Börje (Norström), a trainer.
 They are soon joined by a visiting school pupil Teofil 'Teo' Broström (F. Herngren), and former international tennis star, Einar Berg (Grundberg).
 Teo turns out to be rather good at tennis, even though he has never played it and the four of them combine their different skills and personalities to form a rather odd quartet in the tennis world.